 This documentation must:

-- Be typed or printed on an official letterhead signed by an evaluator qualified to make the diagnosis.
+- Be typed on an official letterhead signed by an evaluator qualified to make the diagnosis.

 - Verify the nature and extent of the disability.